georgegognadze/Task-Rabbit/README.md

 ```

 to your favorite browser and see clone of Task-Rabbit web site. <br>
-Made just for fun and learning purposes.
+It was made for fun and learning purposes.